 Dr. Clara Stahlbaum is an expert in Artificial Intelligence and Robotics with her PhD from MIT.
-Now, she works with her uncle at Drosselmeyer Industries as lead scientist of a promising new military technology: Project Nutcracker.
-She’s young, inventive, diligent, and ambitious, but something seems slightly odd about the most recent prototype, Version Charlie.
+Now, she works with her uncle at Drosselmeyer Industries as lead scientist of a promising new military technology: Project Nutcracker, Version Delta.

 Frequently Asked Questions

 Club Drosselmeyer is an immersive, interactive show set in a 1941 nightclub.
 You can grab a drink, watch the floor shows, listen to our live 8 piece swing band and original swingtime Nutcracker arrangements and of course, dance the night away.
 If you'd like to interact, you can speak with various characters throughout the club to figure out more about the story and help them solve puzzles and completing tasks.